MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation-guidelines.md

 # Implementation guidelines

-This section covers how to get started with the enterprise-scale platform-native reference implementation and outline design objectives, current design, FAQ, and known issues.
+This section helps you get started with the enterprise-scale platform-native reference implementation and outline design objectives, current design, FAQ, and known issues.

 Two sets of activities must take place to implement enterprise-scale architecture.
 The first set is what must be true for enterprise scale.
 It encompasses activities that must be performed by the Azure Active Directory administrators to establish an initial configuration.
 These are sequential by nature and are primarily one-off activities.
 The second set includes **File** > **New** > **Region** and **File** > **New** > **Landing zone**.
 These are recurring activities required to instantiate a landing zone, and they need user input to kickstart the workflow to coordinate resource creation within Azure AD.
 To operationalize at scale, it's key for these activities to follow the principle of _infrastructure as code (IaC)_ and automation with deployment pipelines.